 A major concern is that competitive formats might compromise ballet’s artistic expression and creativity.
 Ballet is celebrated for its storytelling and emotional depth through movement and music.
 Rigid competitive structures could stifle this creativity.

-Artistic integrity is crucial for ballet’s acceptance as an Olympic sport.
-At the same time, sports like artistic swimming balance athleticism with artistic expression; ballet’s unique nature and style make this balance challenging.
-Ensuring competitions do not dilute the art form is essential for its Olympic journey.
+Artistic integrity is crucial for the acceptance of ballet as an Olympic sport.
+At the same time, sports like artistic swimming strike a balance between athleticism and creative expression; ballet’s unique nature and style make this balance particularly challenging.
+Ensuring that competitions do not dilute the art form is essential for its Olympic journey.

 The Role of the World DanceSport Federation

 The World DanceSport Federation (WDSF) advocates for dance disciplines to compete in the Olympics.
-As the global governing body for DanceSport categories, the WDSF organizes competitions to demonstrate the sportsmanship and athleticism of dance competitions, which is essential for gaining IOC recognition.
+As the global governing body for DanceSport categories, the WDSF organizes competitions to showcase the sportsmanship and athleticism of dance, which is essential for gaining IOC recognition.

 Promoting Breaking as an Olympic sport is a significant achievement of the WDSF.
 Their commitment to aligning DanceSport with Olympic values and attracting a younger audience showcases their strategic approach.
 The WDSF’s emphasis on community engagement within Breaking ensures athletes have opportunities to succeed internationally, including at the Olympics.